-Despite the mundane sounding title of this article, we believe it is an important topic that can have an impact on annual returns.
+Despite the mundane-sounding title of this article, we believe it is an important topic that can have an impact on annual returns.
 In this article, we discuss the tax implications for foreign investors on rental income.
 There are other areas of taxation such as capital gains and inheritance, but we prefer to concentrate on this one area given the complexity of the tax code.

 Foreign investors should note that there are two distinct ways in which rental income can be taxed, and it is important to notice the differences.
-The method depends on whether the someone is considered “engaged in a U.S. trade or business” or not.
+The method depends on whether someone is considered “engaged in a U.S. trade or business” or not.

 There are obvious disadvantages.
-Although it may be simpler since in a net lease the tenant pays rent plus all of the other items including principal on your mortgage, in can result in a higher tax bill.
+Although it may be simpler since in a net lease the tenant pays rent plus all of the other items including the principal on your mortgage, it can result in a higher tax bill.
 First, you pay the flat 30% tax.
 Second, the income is “grossed” up to include the items the renter is paying.

 This is an intriguing option for foreign investors.
-The rate could very well be lower than the 30%, and expenses can be deducted in order to get the taxable income.
+The rate could very well be lower than the 30%, and expenses can be deducted to get the taxable income.
 There is a certain amount of paperwork that goes along with it, and nonresidents must make estimated tax payments.